-Japan's Parliament elects former diplomat Kishida as new PM - NewsBreak
+Japan's parliament elects former diplomat Kishida as new PM - NewsBreak

 TOKYO — (AP) — Japan's parliament on Monday elected Fumio Kishida, a former moderate turned hawk, as prime minister.
 He'll face an economy battered by the pandemic, security threats from China and North Korea and leadership of a political party whose popularity is sagging ahead of a fast-approaching crucial national election.

 With his party and its coalition partner holding a majority in both houses, Kishida won by a comfortable margin against Yukio Edano, head of the largest opposition Constitutional Democratic Party of Japan.
-Kishida and his new Cabinet will be sworn in at a palace ceremony later in the day.
+After being sworn in at a ceremony in the royal palace, Kishida was to hold his first news conference as prime minister and chair his first Cabinet meeting later Monday.

 He replaces Yoshihide Suga, who resigned after only one year in office as his support plunged over his government's handling of the pandemic and insistence on holding the Tokyo Olympics as the virus spread.